 - 1. Test results are expressed in whole numbers and one decimal on a scale from 1 to 10, in which a score of 5.5 or higher is counted as a sufficient result.
 If a student has registered for a test, but has not participated in the test, 'NO' will be registered instead of a result.
 If the same test is taken twice or more, the highest result achieved counts. - 2.
 A master's degree is obtained if all examination components, as referred to in art.
-3.5, are completed with a grade of 5.5 or higher (art.
+3.5 (or the student handbook in the case of Eu-HEM), are completed with a grade of 5.5 or higher (art.
 7.10a of the Act). - 3.
-In the event that one examination component, except the master thesis, is completed with a grade between 5.0 and 5.5, a master's degree can be obtained if all other examination components are completed with a grade of 5.5 or higher and if the unweighted average of the grades of all examination components, excluding the master thesis, is at least 6.00. - 4.
+In the event that one examination component, except the master thesis, is completed with a grade between 5.0 and 5.5, a master's degree can be obtained if all other examination components are completed with a grade of 5.5 or higher and if the unweighted average of the grades of all examination components, excluding the master thesis, is at least 6.00.
+This rule does not apply to Eu-HEM students. - 4.
 In the event that a course is tested by means of two or more partial tests, the grade at course level is the weighted average of all partial results. - 5.
 The defence of the master thesis may be held at the moment that the student has met the conditions for the defence stipulated in the manual of the master thesis.